mmikeww/AHK-v2-script-converter/tests/Yunit/doc/Main.md

 Usage
 -----
 Yunit is implemented as a class, conveniently named `Yunit`.
-This class is static, which basically means you do not need to make a new instance of it to use it.
+This class is static, which basically means you do not need to make a new instance of `Yunit` it to use it.

-To begin, first we need to select the output modules to use (a list of available modules is documented in the *Modules* section).
+To begin, first we need to select the output modules to use (a list of available modules is documented in the *Modules* section below).
 In other words, where the results of the tests should go.

 This is done using the `Yunit.Use(Modules*)` method, where `Modules*` represents zero or more modules to use.